luna-c/luna-c.github.io/_posts/2015-06-22-Harpooning-the-Whale.md

 title: Harpooning the Whale
 ---

-A few weeks ago now I wrote a small python program that analyzed word occurences in the text of [Moby Dick](https://www.gutenberg.org/files/2701/2701-h/2701-h.htm).
+A few weeks ago I wrote a small python program that analyzed word occurences in the text of [Moby Dick](https://www.gutenberg.org/files/2701/2701-h/2701-h.htm).
 I love Melville's book and this project was a fun way to do some text analysis on it.
 What follows is part of my code where I analyzed occurences of the word *whale(s)* in the text:

     original = open('mobydick.txt').read()
     txt_split = original.split()